`hurricaneexposuredata` package be installed. The system currently

 included to calculate cumulative rain can be adjusted with the

-option in map_rain_exposure
+days_included option in map_rain_exposure (see

-the help file for map_rain_exposure
+the help file for map_rain_exposure for more details).

-You can use the map_wind_exposure
+You can use the map_wind_exposure function to map

 counties exposed to a certain winds during a storm.
 For example, to